A map has been created for residents to view the progress of debris pick-ups in the unincorporated county.

 When cleaning and clearing debris, residents are asked to follow these guidelines:

-Gated communities must provide permission to enter or a gate code to Environmental Management by emailing JSuleyman@nhcgov.com.
+Gated communities must provide written permission to enter and a gate code to Environmental Management by emailing JSuleyman@nhcgov.com.
 Private roads will be serviced as long as a large truck can enter and have space to turn around to exit.
 Those who live on small private roads are asked to consolidate debris piles with neighbors at the front of the road.

 For information about how to dispose of other debris, click here.